HoBaaMa/OOP-CRUD-Operations/README.md

 ## Overview

-**CRUD Operations App** This application allows users to manage a list of users through basic CRUD operations (Create, Read, Update, Delete).
+**CRUD Operations App V1.1** This application allows users to manage a list of users through basic CRUD operations (Create, Read, Update, Delete).
 Users can:
  - Add: Create a new user by entering their full name, email address and phone number.
  - Read: View details of all users in the system.
  - Update: Modify the details of an existing user by seleting their phone number and updating their information.